Is what you’re doing crazy enough?

 Entirely self-taught.
 I think he did a few university-level courses, but just enough to learn what he needed to know, then he went back to whatever project he was working on.

-Due to some unfortunate family politics, I didn’t get to mix it up with him much as I was growing up.
+Due to some unfortunate family politics, I didn’t get to mix it up with him much growing up.
 If I had, it might have changed my course significantly.

-He had an outsized personality, and that’s understating it.
-He filled whatever room he walked into, and dominated every conversation.
+Filled whatever room he walked into, dominated every conversation.
 If he couldn’t find one to dominate, he started one.

 The first two would meet the requirements exactly.

-Inevitably, he said, the concept that the client would select was the third.
+Inevitably, he said, the Client would pick the third.

-What it means is, his clients thought they knew what they wanted, but didn’t really, until my uncle showed it to them.
+. . . . but they didn’t really, until my uncle showed it to them.

 Nothing like any other neighbourhood in town.
 They stand out, and make you feel that you own something special.
 That you are special.